Hatfa/Hivemapper-Daily-uploaded-Km-chart/README.md

 https://cors-anywhere.herokuapp.com/corsdemo

-the html wile will not function without requesting access.
+the html file will not function without requesting access.